timongty/tezcrowd/readme.md

 **<h3>Who Made This</h3>**

-TezCrowd is designed and built by @timongty, an indie maker with other projects such as Galleseum, a blockchain-agnostic NFT gallery platform.
+TezCrowd is designed and built by @timongty (https://twitter.com/timongty), an indie maker with other projects such as Galleseum, a blockchain-agnostic NFT gallery platform.

 Frameworks and tools used:

     Laravel and Tailwind CSS
     Taquito, Beacon Wallet and Smartpy
+    Webpack, npm

 Contract Address deployed on Florence Testnet:
 KT1RjMpTDuSmoUj2gn2gaRpxqZPLkxk1VCu8